No gym required: From frequency and stride to what to do with your arms, here’s how to get the world's easiest fitness fix.

-Walking is not about gear or clothes or expertise; it’s easy, cheap, and exceedingly kind to the body.
+Unlike so many other forms of exercise, walking is not about gear or clothes or expertise.
+It does not require a gym, and it’s easy, cheap, and exceedingly kind to the body.
 Walking for the sake of taking a walk is emotionally as well as physically pleasing; walking for the sake of getting somewhere is cheaper and easier on the planet than driving.
 And for whatever reason you find yourself walking, it's a great form of exercise.
-Walking is a win-win-win-win.
+Walking is a wealth of wins.

 With the CDC recommending 150 minutes of moderate-intensity aerobic activity a week, walking is a wonderful way to fulfill the quota.
 The University of California, Berkeley (UCB) has a good list of tips for maximizing a walking workout, from which I’ve expanded upon here.

 1. A walk a dayUCB says to aim for brisk walking at least 30 minutes everyday; but if it’s better for your schedule, shoot for an hour-long walk four times a week.
 For a person weighing 150 pounds, walking 3.5 miles in an hour on a flat surface burns about 300 calories.
 Very (very) roughly, you can expect to burn somewhere around 100 calories per mile.
 But all of this said, walking as much as you can get in, even if it’s just a bit, is better than nothing.

 2. Track itA basic pedometer, fitness tracking device, or pedometer smartphone app will show you how many steps you take each day.
 UCB says to initially aim for a minimum at of 5,000 steps a day, working up to 10,000 steps: “In addition to walking at home and at work, incorporating some brisk walking into your daily routine can help you achieve the higher goals.”
 Also, keeping track of statistics works as a great motivation tool.